dynamsoft-docs/capture-vision-docs/enums/core/error-code-v2.0.10.md

    /**DynamsoftLabelRecognizer*/
    /**DynamsoftDocumentNormalizer*/
    public static final int EC_MODULE_NOT_FOUND = -10065,
-   /**The file already exists but overwriting is disabled.*/ public static final int EC_FILE_ALREADY_EXISTS = -10067, /**The file path does not exist but cannot be created, or cannot be created for any other reason.*/ public static final int EC_CREATE_FILE_FAILED = -10068, /**The input ImageData object contains invalid parameter(s).*/ public static final int EC_IMGAE_DATA_INVALID = -10069, /** -20000~-29999: DLS license error code. */
+   /** -20000~-29999: DLS license error code. */
    /** No license. */
    public static final int EC_NO_LICENSE = -20000,